samhal/HackerRank/README.md

 Solutions for the different HackerRank challenges.

 # Progress
 At least one solution is added daily.
-Starting of with the algorithm track.
+Starting with the algorithm track I will add solutions as I complete them.